-The strategy for each of the Life Companies is set at the Group level.
+The strategy for PUTM is set at the Group level.
 The Group has undertaken quantitative and qualitative analysis to identify and assess the climate-related risks and opportunities, which could materially impact different areas of the business, strategy, and financial planning over short-, medium-, and long-term time horizons.
-These timeframes are defined on page 59 in the 'Strategy' section of the Group ARA.
-The Group Net Zero Transition Plan outlines the approach to meet the climate targets and mitigate climate risks.
+These timeframes are defined on page 59 in the 'Strategy section' of the Group ARA.
+The Group Net Zero Transition Plan outlines the approach to meet its climate targets and mitigate climate risks.